Naples, Marco Island and the Everglades

 Everglades City is known as the Stone Crab Capital of the World.
 Stone crab claws are harvested during the annual season from October 15 to May 15.
 Only claws are harvested from the stone crab – fishermen are required to return the live crab back to the ocean, where it regenerates new claws.

-Seafood lovers come from all over the world for the annual Everglades Seafood Festival held every year in Everglades City the first full weekend in February.
+Seafood lovers come from all over the world for the annual Everglades Seafood Festivalheld every year in Everglades City the first full weekend in February.
 Stone crab claws, fresh Gulf shrimp, grouper and much more are served up picnic style along with music, arts, crafts and rides.
-The annual Stone Crab Festival takes place in Naples the last full weekend in October each year.
+In late October, just after the start of the annual stone crab season, the Old Naples Waterfront hosts the Stone Crab Festival.
+Seafood vendors and restaurants feature fresh stone crab claws and other seafood and culinary treats, along with live music, kids activities, vendors and more.

 Because of its vast areas of undeveloped preserve lands, Collier County is the primary habitat for the severely endangered Florida panther(Florida’s state animal), which roams through the Florida Panther National Wildlife Refuge, Big Cypress National Preserve, Everglades National Park, the Fakahatchee Strand Preserve State Park, Ten Thousand Islands National Wildlife Refuge and Collier-Seminole State Park.
 Sightings by the public are rare but occur occasionally along public roads and trails within the various parks.
 There are between 100-160 of the cats remaining in the wild.
 The annual Florida Panther Festival takes place in November in Naples.
 Since panthers are so very rare and endangered, there are no live panthers on display, but there are interactive hikes with rangers showing how they track the cats with radio collars, how they capture and release cats for health checks, video of actual ranger visits for health checks on panther kittens, along with games, live music and information from area conservation associations.

-The town of Immokalee, which means “my home” in Seminole, started out as a ranching town in the 1800’s, but has blossomed into the center of the region’s agricultural industry.
-The farms of Immokalee produce a significant portion of the nation’s fresh produce,including tomatoes, cucumbers, bell peppers, potatoes, citrus and more.
+The town of Immokalee, which means “my home” in the Seminole language, started out as a ranching town in the 1800’s, but has blossomed into the center of the region’s agricultural industry.
+The farms of Immokalee produce a significant portion of the nation’s fresh produce, including tomatoes, cucumbers, bell peppers, potatoes, citrus and more.
 Immokalee is also home to the Seminole Casino Immokalee, which recently underwent extensive renovation, providing Las Vegas style gaming 24/7.

-The Ugly Ripe Tomato, a popular sweet hybrid tomato variety, was developed by BHN Seed Company in Immokalee just northeast of Naples, home to many farms and agricultural companies.
+The Ugly Ripe Tomato, a popular sweet hybrid tomato variety, was developed by BHN Seed Company in Immokalee – home to many farms and agricultural companies.

-The (unincorporated) town of Ave Maria, just west of Immokalee, has grown up around the site of Catholic-centric Ave Maria University.
+The unincorporated town of Ave Maria, just west of Immokalee, has grown up around the site of Catholic-centric Ave Maria University.
 It is believed to be the first modern town to be developed in conjunction with a university.
-The town includes homes, a central piazza with shops and restaurants, a central oratory that is over 100 feet tall, and is home to the organic-certified Collier Family Farms with a farm stand, public U-Pick field and farms tours available.
+The town includes homes, a central piazza with shops and restaurants and a central oratory that is over 100 feet tall alongside the University.